brother/gleshys/README.md

 list will not guarantee that omitted endpoints are fully implemented - it just tells you that they are in use in some capacity.

-* [x] Rename commands to a sane pattern.
-They are too generic.  have all commands be gleshys-SOMETHING and gleshys as a binary find and execute the correct one like git does.
 * [ ] check depedencies
 * [ ] login
   * a `session-restart` to check if the apikey provided is a permanent